responsible-business-decision-making/trbs/model/data/README.md

 Royal Dutch multinational corporation (DSM) is a global science-based company active in health, nutrition and materials.
 This case elaborates the decision making at DSM who wants to anticipate climate change by addressing its own environmental and carbon footprint by means of reducing its greenhouse gas emissions and becoming more energy efficient.
 Their strategic challenge, therefore, has been formulated as how to source energy:
 - No renewable energy (RE)
 - Make RE
-- Partner RE
+- Buy RE from Partners with renewable energy certifications (REC)
-- Market RE
+- Buy RE from Partners without REC
-- No (RS) with renewable energy certifications (REC)
+- Buy RE form Market with REC
-- RS without REC
+- Buy not from Market and Partners, but with REC